Tasenga/ITechArt_Android_App_Review/README.md

 # Amazon apps_for_Android

 This app gives following results after running py-files:
-In 'analysis of reviews from Amazon' module:
+In 'analysis_of_reviews_from_Amazon' module:
-1) Task_1.py: to create file general-stats.cvs containing information about:
+1) Task_1_1.py: to create file general-stats.cvs containing information about:
               - average rating (overall) of each application (asin);
               - messages with the most “likes” from the entire data set and the application (asin) associated with it;
               - the shortest interval between ratings of one user (among all users) and the length of both messages which create this interval;
               - the application which received the most useless message;
               - the number of records that cannot be processed for every point above.
-2) Task_2.py: to create file apps-stats.cvs containing information about average rating (overall) of each application (asin) and number of voters.
+2) Task_1_2.py: to create file apps-stats.cvs containing information about average rating (overall) of each application (asin) and number of voters.
-3) Task_3.py: to create file words-stats1.cvs и words-stats2.cvs containing information about the most popular words from positive and negative messages.
+3) Task_1_3.py: to create file words-stats1.cvs и words-stats2.cvs containing information about the most popular words from positive and negative messages.

-In 'analysis of products in stores' module:
+In 'analysis_of_products_in_stores' module:
-1) Task_2.py to create file L8_result.csv containing information about:
+1) Task_2_1.py to create file L8_result.csv containing information about:
                 - number of unique products and stores;
                 - the user who approved the highest number of prices;
                 - the number of products sold in each store;
                 - the average cost of each product;
                 - shops which selling the most expensive and cheapest product (indicating the product and its price).

+'FP_analysis_of_reviews_from_Amazon' module resolves the same tasks as the 'analysis_of_reviews_from_Amazon' module, but with using concurrent_future:
+1) Task_9_1.py: to create file general-stats.cvs containing information about:
+              - average rating (overall) of each application (asin);
+              - messages with the most “likes” from the entire data set and the application (asin) associated with it;
+              - the shortest interval between ratings of one user (among all users) and the length of both messages which create this interval;
+              - the application which received the most useless message;
+              - the number of records that cannot be processed for every point above.
+2) Task_9_2.py: to create file apps-stats.cvs containing information about average rating (overall) of each application (asin) and number of voters.
+3) Task_9_3.py: to create file words-stats1.cvs и words-stats2.cvs containing information about the most popular words from positive and negative messages.

 ## Getting Started